 This page provides links to external resources and sample forms and other information.
 All forms need to be adapted to reflect the nuances of your practice.
 We gave provided prompts in red to indicate where you will add your unique provider information and processes.
-For example, one of the requirements is to notify consumers in writing of their rights as well as your practice’s rules that consumers are expected to follow and possible penalties for violating the rules.
+For example, one of the requirements is to notify individuals in writing of their rights as well as your practice’s rules that individuals are expected to follow and possible penalties for violating the rules.
 This notification of rules and possible penalties is for your protection as well.
 What will happen if someone frequently misses appointments without adequate notification?
 Will you give them a warning?
 How many missed appointments do you allow before they are discharged from your services?
 Are guns allowed on your premise?
 If not, what will happen if someone brings a fire arm onto the premises?
-You need to develop your rules for your practice, give a written copy of those rules to the consumer or legally responsible person (LRP), and have a mechanism by which you can validate that they have received it.
-This is often in the form of a signature and date on an acknowledgement of receipt of the information.
+You need to develop your rules for your practice, give a written copy of those rules to the individual or legally-responsible person (LRP), and have a mechanism by which you can validate that they have received it.
+This is often in the form of a signature and date on an acknowledgment of receipt of the information.

 The following websites contain federal and state requirements and information on how those requirements are to be applied.
 Please keep in mind that website information may periodically change and the links may become inactive.
 If so, please search the web for the name of the manual or policy/regulation.
 By using the below links, or searching the web, you ensure that you are always reviewing the current version.

-DHHS Review Tools for LIPs Effective October 2015 – Once you download and open the tool, look along the tabs at the bottom, click on the guidelines tab and download both the Review Tool Guidelines and the Post-Payment Review Tool Guidelines.
+DHHS Review Tools for LIPs – Once you download and open the tool, look along the tabs at the bottom, click on the guidelines tab and download both the Review Tool Guidelines and the Post-Payment Review Tool Guidelines.
 These are helpful as they give you the references from which the rules are obtained and an explanation of how you might demonstrate compliance with some rules.

 Network Contract between Alliance Behavioral Healthcare LME/MCO and your practice